espocrm/documentation/administration/workflows.md

 * _changed_ - the field was changed;
 * _not changed_ - the field was not changed.

-There are two ways how conditions can be specified: with the UI condition builder and with formula.
+### Formula conditions

 Formula provides an ability to define conditions of any complexity.
 To read about formula syntax follow [this article](formula.md).

 Note: There should not be any `;` delimiter used in formula code when it determines a condition.